microsoft/VFSForGit/Readme.md

 The GVFS source code in this repo is available under the MIT license.
 See [License.md](License.md).

-GVFS relies on the GvFlt filter driver, available as a prerelease NuGet package with its own [license](GvFlt_EULA.md).
+GVFS relies on the PrjFlt filter driver, formerly known as the GvFlt filter driver, available as a prerelease NuGet package with its own [license](GvFlt_EULA.md).